nnarain/nnarain.github.io/_posts/2016-10-22-Gameboy Emulator Update.md

 Games!
 ------

-But hey thinks are going good!
+But hey things are going good!

 ![Image not found!](/assets/2016/10/22/minesweeper.gif)
 ![Image not found!](/assets/2016/10/22/mario.gif)